Developerayo/shodipoayomide.com/content/blog/unstack-2019-conference-recap/index.md

 <p align="center"><img src="https://res.cloudinary.com/developerayo/image/upload/v1568239117/unstack_voluenteers.jpg" width="500px"></p>

-Well, how can you help to the unStack community?
+Well, how can you be of help to the unStack community?
 For starters, join the slack slack channel here: [unStack Slack](https://join.slack.com/t/unstackdev/shared_invite/enQtNzMwNzI3NDk5MDI5LThlMTBkYmJhZGIzNDE0NDI1NTI4ZTY4ZGNmZWQ0MmUyNWI3MTRjMTc5NDAwZTkwZWVkMTk3NDRhZDkzYTYzMTc)

 You can follow unStack on Twitter for more updates: [@unstack_](https://twitter.com/unstack_) or visit our website at [unstack.dev](http://unstack.dev)